MRWilliamsGit/InvestmentInsight/README.md

 NLP enriches decision-making in the following ways:

-   1) Automation: Replace manual process or turning unstructured data into a more usabble form i.e. automating capture of earnings calls
+   1) Automation: Replace manual process or turning unstructured data into a more usable form i.e. automating capture of earnings calls

    2) Data Enrichment: Add context to captured, unstructered data to make it more searchable and actionable i.e.searching for a particular topic in an           earnings call